Core Concepts

 connectors/ # external API wrappers

 workflows/ # bundled workflowsThe workspace location defaults to ~/Montaj.
-Override via ~/.montaj/config.json:
+Override via the MONTAJ_WORKSPACE_DIR env var or ~/.montaj/config.json:

 When the agent or CLI calls a step, Montaj resolves it in this order: